MS in Speech-Language Pathology Admission

-The Davies School of Communication Sciences and Disorders offers an MS in Speech-Language Pathology with two tracks: (1) Traditional Entry-Level Speech-Language Pathology track and (2) Emphasis in Bilingual Speech-Language Pathology (EBSLP) track.
+The Davies School of Communication Sciences and Disorders offers an MS in Speech-Language Pathology with two tracks: (1) Speech-Language Pathology (SLP) track and (2) Emphasis in Bilingual Speech-Language Pathology (EBSLP) track.
 Our program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).
-Graduates of our program are eligible to begin their Clinical Fellowship (CF) to earn the ASHA Certificate of Clinical Competence (CCC-SLP) and are also eligible for state licensure as a Speech-Language Pathologist.
+Graduates of our program are eligible to begin their Clinical Fellowship (CF) to earn the ASHA Certificate of Clinical Competence (CCC-SLP) and are also eligible for Texas state licensure as a Speech-Language Pathologist.
 For applicants seeking licensure outside of Texas, please review specific qualifications for that state here.
 Graduates of our program go on to careers in medical SLP (hospitals, rehabilitation centers), schools (public and private), and also private practice.

 Your application for admission will be evaluated once the following are received and verified through the Communication Sciences and Disorders Centralized Application System (CSDCAS):

 - Three letters of recommendation (link is sent via CSDCAS to selected individuals)

 - Official copies of all transcripts of your college/university work sent directly to CSDCAS

 - If you are an international applicant, TOEFL scores are also required.
 These must be mailed directly to TCU.
 Also, please visit Texas Christian University – International Student Admission for additional information.